 A qualified team of pediatricians, nurses, nurse practitioners, physician’s assistants, social workers, psychiatrists, dentist, orthodontists, health educators, medical assistants and other support staff, care for over 4,000 students each year.
 By constantly, monitoring the physical and mental health of children at the most important developmental stages of their lives, and by providing this support in a safe environment, we increase these children chances of success.

-Five of the Children’s Aid health services facilities are located throughout Community Schools in Washington Heights and Harlem.
+Five of the Children’s Aid school-based health centers are located throughout Community Schools in Washington Heights and Staten Island.
 Additionally we provide school-linked health services to students in the Bronx at our Bronx Family Center.